SKA-INAF/caesar-rest/README.md

 * Start the service:

      ```sudo systemctl caesar-workers.service start```

+Alternatively, you can use the Docker container ```sriggi/caesar-rest-worker:latest``` (https://hub.docker.com/r/sriggi/caesar-rest-worker) and deploy it with DockerCompose or Kubernetes (see the configuration files under the repository ```config``` directory.

 ### **Run the application in development mode**
 To run caesar-rest in development mode, e.g. for debug or testing purposes: